NateWeav/EmailFlooder/README.md

 # EmailFlooder

-this is for educational purposes only!!!
+this is for educational purposes only!!! only use this on emails and phone numbers you own.

 **releases:** https://github.com/foobball/EmailFlooder/releases